Personal Statement

 So let’s figure out how to identify yours:

-1. WINS: What moments in your career felt the most fulfilling?
+• WINS: What moments in your career felt the most fulfilling?
 What part of healthcare would you like to impact most, critical care vs. primary care?

-2. PASSIONS: Clarify how you want to impact the healthcare field.
+• PASSIONS: Clarify how you want to impact the healthcare field.
 What is your passion or sector?
 What are you passionate about?
 What drives you the most?

-3. LONG TERM GOALS: Your “why” is often tied to your values.
+• LONG TERM GOALS: Your “why” is often tied to your values.
 Are you going back to school seeking growth?
 For the progression of your family?
 For your kids to be able to live a better life?
 For financial freedom?

-4. STRUGGLES: Consider the challenges you’ve overcome in your career.
+• STRUGGLES: Consider the challenges you’ve overcome in your career.
 What did you learn from these experiences that you could apply to your CRNA school journey?

-5. GRIT: Was there a challenging moment in your life that you overcame with grit and tenacity?
+• GRIT: Was there a challenging moment in your life that you overcame with grit and tenacity?
 Think of the qualities needed to pursue through graduate education and how you can relate this to your goal of becoming a CRNA.

 Being sure of yourself and what you want in the long and short term in pursuing CRNA school will give you better direction in your application, interview, and matriculation process.
 Understanding your “why” is going to help get you through those long study days and the highs and lows of school.
 Finding the grit that you need to get to the finish line, especially when the going gets tough will be your driver.
-At some point motivation ends and discipline will drive those 16 hour days of clinical, studying and boards prep.
-You must know with 100% certainty that the CRNA profession is something you want for yourself.

 - Nali A., RRNA

-For more insights on CRNA programs, visit our CRNA Programs page.
-If you're preparing for interviews, check out our CRNA Interview Questions guide.
-To craft a compelling personal statement, see our Winning CRNA Personal Statement article.
+To craft a compelling personal statement, see our Personal Statement Guide.
 Use our School Comparison Tool to evaluate different programs.
 Plan your application timeline with our Application Planning Tool.

 $37/mo after trial.
 Cancel anytime.
-No credit card for the quiz.
+Free tools require no credit card.